kyle-singer/opencilk-dev/README.md

 5) From inside the docker container, run `./compile-cheetah.sh`.

 The OpenCilk compiler binaries should now be contained in build/opencilk/bin, and 2 versions of the runtime in build/cheetah/<version>.
-The handcompiled tests for the 2 versions of the runtime are contianed in directories within build/handcomp_test.
+The handcompiled tests for the 2 versions of the runtime are contained in directories within build/handcomp_test.